wp-plugins/woocommerce-checkout-manager/readme.txt

 * Disable Billing Address fields for chosen shipping goods.
 Which makes them visible only for virtual goods.

-* Change the default DatePicker format: (dd-mm-yy) to another format (example. mm-dd-yy).

-* DatePicker: Set Minimum Date and Maximum Date.

-* DatePicker: Disable days in the week.
+* DatePicker: Change the default format (dd-mm-yy), Set Minimum Date and Maximum Date, Disable days in the week (Sun – Sat).

 * Area to insert your own Custom CSS.